imamrahman15/OSCP_preparation/htb/lame.md

 # Hackthebox Lame
-There are several versions of the my walkthrough about hackthebox Lame that you can use:
+There are another versions of my writeup that you can enjoy:
 - [PDF](https://github.com/imamrahman15/tryharder/blob/master/Hackthebox%20Lame.pdf)
 - [Video] --> coming soon